Dear new Writers Guild of America, West member,

 All this--and we’ll throw in a meal and booze to boot.
 For information about the next reception, email Sheila Boyd or call us at (323) 782-4567.

 You can also familiarize yourself with the Guild and its functions by reading FYI: Guide to the Guild and visiting the Web site’s FAQs.
 For contact information about a specific department within the Guild and descriptions of departmental functions, go to our Contact Us page.

 Learn from other writers

 The WGAW’s award-winning Written By is the premiere magazine written by and for writers, providing a unique look into the art, craft, and business of writing in Hollywood.
-The Craft gets writers’ behind-the-scenes takes on how they crafted the scripts for today's most popular, exciting and original films and TV shows while The Masters presents candid, one-on-one conversations with some of the most legendary and influential names in screenwriting.
-Go to the Guild’s YouTube channel, YouTube.com/wgadotorg for video interviews with screenwriters, and other screenwriting-related content.
+The Craft gets writers’ behind-the-scenes takes on how they crafted the scripts for today's most popular, exciting and original films and TV shows while the Guild’s YouTube channel, YouTube.com/wgadotorg presents video interviews with screenwriters, and other screenwriting-related content.

 Need hard-to-find technical information for your next script or project?
 The Ask the Expert: FYI Listings provide contact details to individuals and organizations that have volunteered to answer writers’ questions about their field of expertise while, Technically Speaking is a monthly column that interviews technical advisors and asks them for their favorite resource sites.

 The ultimate writers’ resource